darylng154/portfolio/README.md

 ## Description

 This repository showcases projects that I am proud of.
 You can find the links to the source code under each projects' programming language.
-My personal favorites are Google Maps and AWS Frontend Login and Sign-Up as they display my passion and skills working with my clients by providing them with neat and well-documented code to continue on with the next team.
+My personal favorites are Google Maps and AWS Frontend Login and Sign-Up as they display my passion and skills to learn a new language (Dart) and Framework (Flutter) to work with my clients by providing them with neat and well-documented code to continue on with the next team.

 ## Table of Contents